LukesScammell/rpg-game/README.md

 ## Features

-*   **Character Classes:** Choose from three distinct classes: Warrior, Mage, and Archer.
+*   **Character Classes:** Choose from three distinct classes: Warrior 🤺, Mage 🧙, and Archer 🏹.
 *   **Procedural Dungeons:** Explore randomly generated dungeons with unique layouts every time.
-*   **Loot and Equipment:** Find and equip a variety of weapons and armor.
+*   **Loot and Equipment:** Find and equip a variety of weapons ⚔️ and armor 🛡️.
 *   **Turn-Based Combat:** Engage in strategic turn-based combat with multiple enemies.
 *   **Party System:** Control a party of up to three heroes.
 *   **Highscore Leaderboard:** Compete for the highest score.
-*   **Dungeon Levels:** Descend through multiple dungeon floors, with a final boss at the end.
+*   **Dungeon Levels:** Descend through multiple dungeon floors, with a final boss 🐉 at the end.
 *   **Emoji UI:** A vibrant and visually appealing emoji-based user interface.
 *   **Class-Specific Skills:** Unleash powerful, unique abilities for each character class.